DrOreo002/GrowtopiaBot/README.md

 # GrowtopiaBot
 A simple growtopia bot! made by Growtopia Noobs

+# Features
+Currently this bot has a few features that you can try via in game chat!

+> !follow (Bot will follow you)
+> !stop (Stop following)

+And few others thats not important
 # About
 This is actually not made by me (DrOreo002) but I've edited the source so it will be compatible without QT and you can
 compile it using Visual Studio